Facebook continues to cause more divorce heartache

-The most common reasons where Facebook was cited as evidence was once again relating to spouses behaviour with the opposite sex but also spouses using Facebook to make comments about their exes once they had separated and used their public walls as weapons in their divorce battle.
+The most common reasons where Facebook was cited as evidence were once again relating to spouses’ behaviour with the opposite sex but also spouses using Facebook to make comments about their exes once they had separated and used their public walls as weapons in their divorce battle.

 1) Inappropriate messages to members of the opposite sex.